 In January 2019, the route of Service BTC2 was amended slightly.
 Instead of stopping directly at the Botanic Gardens MRT bus stop, the bus would pick up and alight passengers at the pick up/drop off point right before the bus stop, still within walking distance of the MRT station entrance.

 FAQs on the amendment can be found here.
-This amendment was actually hinted at in the route map uploaded in 2018, as it displays the stopping point as the updated one.
+This amendment was actually hinted at in the route map uploaded in 2018, as it displayed the stopping point as the updated one.

-As of 2019, there have been many calls recently to reroute Service BTC1/BTC2 into UTown to provide better connectivity between UTown and BTC, as many Law/LKYSPP students live in UTown RCs or UTR.
+As of 2019, there were many calls to reroute Service BTC1/BTC2 into UTown to provide better connectivity between UTown and BTC, as many Law/LKYSPP students live in UTown RCs or UTR.

-I believe that this is possible, but there are many constraints on doing so that will need to be addressed very carefully by balancing with the needs of other stakeholders — the existence of whom students themselves might not realise.
-In a future post, I will evaluate the possibility of such a proposal and examine the pros and cons.
+I believed that this was possible, but there were many constraints on doing so that will need to be addressed very carefully by balancing with the needs of other stakeholders — the existence of whom students themselves might not realise.
+In a later post, I evaluated the possibility of such a proposal and examined the pros and cons.

 COVID-19 Suspension (2020)